-The Gifted Rating Scales are norm-referenced rating scales based on current theories of giftedness and federal and state guidelines regarding the definition of gifted and talented students.
+The Gifted Rating Scales are norm-referenced rating scales.
+These scales are based on current theories of giftedness, as well as federal and state guidelines regarding the definition of gifted and talented students.
 Pre-school and Kindergarten teachers complete the Pre-School/Kindergarten GRS-P form for children between the ages of 4:0 and 6:11 years.
-This form of GRS-P contains brief scales covering five domains: intellectual, academic readiness, motivation, creativity and artistic talent.
+This form of GRS-P contains brief scales covering five domains: intellectual, academic readiness, motivation, creativity, and artistic talent.
 Teachers complete six brief scales on the School-Age GRS-S form to evaluate children between the ages of 6:0 through 13:11 years who are in grades 1 - 8.
-The six domains include: intellectual, academic, motivation, creativity, leadership and artistic talent.
+The six domains include: intellectual, academic, motivation, creativity, leadership, and artistic talent.